-Stars except the Sun are so far away that to the naked eye they don't appear to move at all relative to each other over very long periods of time.
-This is why ancient astronomers referred to a background of "fixed stars" against which the planets besides Earth move (the word "planet" is from the Greek term for wanderer).
-For some stars, it was possible by the 1800s to detect a small apparent motion relative to the background of "fixed" stars when observed at different times: the apparent positions of the same star 6 months apart (meaning the Earth is on opposite sides of the Sun) sweeps out a very small angle.
-An analogy you can check in your room is viewing your finger in front of you with just one eye open and then just the other eye open; your finger has not physically moved, but it will appear to have moved against the background wall (or window, etc.).
+Stars other than the Sun are so far away that to the naked eye they don't appear to move at all relative to each other over very long periods of time.
+This is why ancient astronomers referred to a background of "fixed stars" against which the planets other than Earth move (the word "planet" is from the Greek term for wanderer: in the night sky, over time, planets move while stars don't).
+By the 1800s it was possible to detect a small apparent motion of some stars relative to the background of other "fixed" stars when observed 6 months apart (meaning the Earth is on opposite sides of the Sun).
+An analogy that you can check in a room is viewing your finger in front of you with just one eye open and then just the other eye open; your finger has not physically moved, but it will appear to have moved against the background wall (or window, etc.).